DICE: Data-Efficient Clinical Event Extraction with Generative Models: The Event Extraction Model

-There are three components in our design: 1) mention identification (MI) which identifies candidates for event triggers or arguments, 2) ED which extracts event triggers and predicts event types, and 3) EAE which extracts arguments and predicts argument roles.
-We integrate these components to form the MI-ED-EAE pipeline (details in \secref{sec:train-inference}).
-Each component is formulated as sequence-to-sequence conditional generation task using a pre-trained text generation model T5-large \cite{JMLR:v21:20-074} as the backbone.
-The input is a natural language sequence consists of \begin{itemize} \item \textit{Passage}: the original input passage \item \textit{Prompt}: task-specific query information or instruction to guide the model to produce expected output \end{itemize} The model learns to generate natural language text that can be parsed into the final output (\eg, event trigger and argument mentions).
-With this formulation, the generative model learns the input and output sequence format, as well as the correlations and underlying patterns to perform information extraction.
-We design different prompts for each of the three tasks so that the extraction task is performed with extraction conditions according to the task-specific prompt.
-This formulation enables us to 1) handle nested and discontinuous entities (\eg the argument ``origin of right common carotid artery'' in \figref{fig:model} is split into two spans in the original passage) that traditional sequence tagging models cannot handle; 2) incorporate domain knowledge such as event type and argument role definitions via natural language in the input prompt ; 3) scale to a large number of event types and argument roles and achieve better long-tail performance by performing an independent query for each type/role.
+There are three components: 1) Mention Identification (MI) which identifies the candidate pool of event triggers or event arguments, 2) Event Detection (ED) which extracts event triggers and predicts event types, and 3) Event Argument Extraction (EAE) which extracts arguments and predicts argument roles.
+We integrate these components to form the MI-ED-EAE pipeline (details in \secref{sec:train-inference}). \vfive{We use pre-trained text generation model T5-large \cite{JMLR:v21:20-074} as the backbone LM.
+The input is a natural language sequence consisting of the original input \textit{passage} and \textit{prompt}.
+We design input-output formats with shared common elements across different tasks to enable synergistic joint optimization, as all three modules aim to generate a sub-sequence of the input passage. }